petarzhaw/ml2_project/readme.md

 ## Contact

-If you have any questions about this project, please feel free to reach out.
+If you have any questions about this project, please feel free to reach out to me at <a href="mailto:mladepet@students.zhaw.ch"